 Res now has over 40 years of experience working in development and construction across the United States.
 We featured Res in our 8 Influential Women in Construction article, click here to read more.
-She will also be speaking at the Women in Construction Summit taking place 16th May 2019 in London.
+She will also be speaking at the Women in Construction USA taking place 18-19th September 2019 in San Francisco.
 Click below for a brochure.

 4. Lina Bo Bardi: The Theory of Architectural Practice by Cathrine Veikos

 Lina Bo Bardi is one of the most influential women in the history of architecture.
 Her book is widely considered to be the first published writing on architectural theory by a practising female architect.

 Bo Bardi designed daring buildings that merged Modernism with Populism.
 Moving to Brazil in 1946, the Italian architect became a naturalised citizen five years later.
 Her most revered building is the São Paulo Museum of Art.
 This iconic structure, which is suspended above a 70-metre-long square, has become one of Latin America’s most important museums.